samsam2310/zbar.wasm/README.md

 ZBar.wasm use [emscripten](https://emscripten.org/) to compile C++ code into webassembly.
 The default Makefile use docker to provide emscripten environment.
-Makesure docker command is accessable by the user that running Makefile.
-Overwrite Makefile variable can change the toolchains for building.
+Make sure `docker` is accessabled by the user that running Makefile, or override the variables in Makefile to change the toolchains for building.

 To build:
 ``` bash